-Nowadays, Conservative Republican provocateurs like Rush Limbaugh and Ann Coulter get lots of media attention for coming up with snarky quotable insults aimed at Liberals.
+Nowadays, Conservative provocateurs like Donald Trump, Rush Limbaugh and Ann Coulter get lots of media attention for coming up with snarky, quotable insults aimed at Liberals.

 Four days earlier, opponents of the Vietnam War had organized a major anti-war demonstration, the October 15th Moratorium to End the War in Vietnam.